dmayeur/mangastore/README.md

 npm install
 ```

-You may need to change vue.config.js proxy accordingly to your config (mine made with default xampp config)
+You may need to change **vue.config.js** proxy accordingly to your config (mine was made with default xampp config)

 ```
 npm run serve